relaxdiego/config-home-lab/README.md

-This project doesn't add wrappers around pyinfra, so once you get the hang of [how to use pyinfra](https://docs.pyinfra.com/en/1.x/getting_started.html), then you can easily move on to some of the stuff I do in the `config/` dir of this project.
-Basically, you can try them out via:
+This project doesn't add wrappers around pyinfra, so once you get the hang of [how to use pyinfra](https://docs.pyinfra.com/en/1.x/getting_started.html), then you can try out some of the tasks like:

 ```
 pyinfra inventory/pxe.py tasks/pxe/install.py